Cirkit Designer Logo

 Common Applications and Use Cases

-• Smart home devices (e.g., lighting, climate control)
+• Smart home automation (e.g., lighting, thermostats, security systems)

 Technical Specifications